codeexec/docker-images/README.md

-This is a eval-multi-base docker image.
+This is a eval-multi-base-20_04 docker image.

 It includes all the languages but not the runner.